ibexa/documentation-user/docs/content_management/content_organization/copy_move_hide_content.md

 ## Multi-file delete

-There are multiple ways to delete multiple items, for example:
+You have multiple ways to delete multiple items, for example:

 - in content tree, select multiple items.
 Then click the three dots menu and select **Delete**
-- in content item's details screen, the **Sub-items** tab, select multiple items and click **Delete**
+- in content item's details screen, the **Sub-items** tab, select multiple items, and click **Delete**

 Confirm your choice in the pop-up window with the **Send to trash** button.
 All selected files are moved to trash.